Information sources

 Zerohedge

 You can find some of the best research on shadow banking, flash crashes, and wisdom from great investment thinkers at zero hedge.
-The price is having to filter through some conspiracy theories, but it is well worth the effort.
+Zerohedge has definitely drifted towards more political subjects over the years, but there are still great insights posted there, even if you have to filter through some conspiracy theories once in a while to get there.

 Mauldin Economics